Shared Brain Circuits

 A psychologist is for those who are 'crazy' — not to treat pain.

-Cognitive behavioral therapy adapted for pain (CBT for pain) is one of the interventions with the best evidence for chronic pain — superior to many pharmacologic interventions in long-term studies.
+Cognitive behavioral therapy adapted for pain (CBT for pain) is one of the best-evidenced interventions for chronic pain — superior to many pharmacologic interventions in long-term studies.
 It reduces catastrophizing, improves self-efficacy, breaks the avoidance cycle, and improves function and quality of life.
 In a coordinated medical care model, the psychologist is a valuable team member.

 When to Seek Support for the Emotional Dimension